Forensic deepfake audio detection using segmental speech features: Experimental setting

-As for segment-level alignment, we first isolated their speech from other speakers within the recordings.
+As for segment-level alignment for the YouTube recordings, we first manually isolated each speaker’s speech from the recordings to ensure accuracy.
+In cases of overlapping speech, the entire overlapped portion was removed.
 Then, we segmented the isolated audio into smaller chunks to ensure the accuracy of transcriptions and alignments.
-We employed OpenAI's Whisper model (medium.en) \cite{radford2023robust} to generate initial transcriptions of the segmented audio.
-Then, we used the Montreal Forced Aligner (MFA) \cite{mcauliffe2017montreal} to align the audio with the transcribed text.
+We employed OpenAI's Whisper model (medium.en) \citep{radford2023robust} to generate initial transcriptions of the segmented audio and cross-checked them against the human captions available on YouTube.
+Then, we used the Montreal Forced Aligner (Montreal Forced Aligner; \citealp{mcauliffe2017montreal}) to align the audio with the transcribed text.
 Finally, we conducted a thorough manual review and quality control to ensure the accuracy of these transcriptions and alignments.
+Segment boundaries obtained from MFA were retained as-is, unless obvious alignment errors were detected during manual inspection.
+For quality control, any utterances with mismatched transcripts, corrupted audio, or segmentation issues were removed before feature extraction (8.9\% word tokens excluded) based on the cross-examination of the Whisper transcription with the YouTube official subtitles of the interview posted by the media.
+For the open-access datasets, as they are already segmented and transcribed, we directly applied the above MFA procedure on them.